Conservation Easements in the Overberg

-- Landowners are approached and presented with a full report on the biodiversity value of their farms.
+Landowners are approached and presented with a full report on the biodiversity value of their farms.
 Discussions regarding management requirements and easement options follow.

-- Final negotiations around conservation easement and management assistance (i.e. incentive funding) take place.
-Easements are signed by landowners and relevant authorities (e.g. ORCT, BLSA, FFI, or other relevant Authority).
+Final negotiations around the conservation easement and management assistance (i.e. incentive funding) take place.
+Easements are signed by landowners and relevant authorities (e.g. ORCT, BLSA, FFI, or other relevant authorities).

-- Sign to be erected outside the farm stating ‘(farm name): Renosterveld Conservation Area’ (will include sponsor’s logos, etc.).ORCT & relevant partners to undertake annual or biannual audits of all easement sites.
+Incentive funding is transferred to the landowner to implement the agreed Management Plan.
+Then comes the fun bit: we arrange for signage to be erected outside the farm stating that the farm is a ‘Renosterveld Conservation Area’ (we’ll include sponsor’s logos, etc.).
+The ORCT and relevant partners undertake annual or biannual audits of all easement sites.

 Contact Odette at firstname.lastname@example.org or call + 27 (0) 83 551 3341

 KLIPFONTEIN RENOSTERVELD RESERVE

 The first conservation easement has been signed in South Africa that is focused specifically on protecting Renosterveld.